-B. Results on experimental data
+B. Results on Experimental Data

-Before we could apply NNK for tracking, the experimental data required normalisation to match the amplitude (in arbitrary units) of synthetic data.
-While the experimental data is clearly noisier than synthetic data, the tracking method performs reasonably well.
-The axial aberration correction works and out-of-plane offset largely follows the expected trajectory (see Fig. 7 and Fig. 8).
-However, when going farther than 6 mm away from the imaging plane in the second experiment, the algorithm breaks down and the localisation error increases rapidly.
-The axial/lateral localisation error is mostly below 0.3 mm and with mean around 0.2 mm for the first experimental dataset.
-For the second dataset the same holds for frames 1 to 35, after which the error starts to increase.
-In the first experimental dataset most of the 3D error originates from the elevational component.
+Before we could apply NNK for tracking, the experimental data required normalization to match the amplitude (in arbitrary units) of synthetic data.
+While the experimental data are clearly noisier than synthetic data, the tracking method performs reasonably well.
+The axial aberration correction works and the out-of-plane offset largely follows the expected trajectory (see Figs. 7 and 8).
+However, when going farther than 6 mm away from the imaging plane in the second experiment, the algorithm breaks down and the localization error increases rapidly.
+The axial/lateral localization error is mostly below 0.3 mm and with a mean of around 0.2 mm for the first experimental dataset.
+For the second dataset, the same holds for frames 1-35, after which the error starts to increase.
+In the first experimental dataset, most of the 3-D errors originate from the elevational component.
 This effect is not as pronounced in the second dataset.
-We note that in the first dataset the estimation accuracy is worse for the first part with negative elevational distance.
-This indicates that the imaging probe suffers from a source of asymmetry (e.g., acoustic shadowing by an edge, or unexpected source or receiver directivity) that has not been accurately accounted for in the numerical model.
-This effect can also be observed in the video of this tracking experiment in the supplementary data (Supplementary Video 3).
+We note that in the first dataset, the estimation accuracy is worse for the first part with negative elevational distance.
+This indicates that the imaging probe suffers from a source of asymmetry (e.g., acoustic shadowing by an edge or unexpected source or receiver directivity) that has not been accurately accounted for in the numerical model.
+This effect can also be observed in the video of this tracking experiment in Supplementary Video 3.

-C. Computation times
+C. Computation Times